songjiajia2018/LINEAGE/README.md

 ## 2 Install

+LINEAGE can be successfully installed on MacOS*, Windows, CentOS, but not on Ubuntu Linux*.
+*: checked by R-hub builder (https://builder.r-hub.io/).

 There are 2 options to install LINEAGE.

 **â€¢ Option 1: using the devtools package to install directly from GitHub**